-In 2019, seven dedicated Pahokee Middle School Robotics students created a never-seen-before solution for kidney stones in space.
+In 2019, seven dedicated Pahokee Middle School Robotics students created a never-seen-before solution for kidney stones in space when preparing for their upcoming robotics competition as part of a program funded by the Education Foundation of Palm Beach County, Ventus Charitable Foundations, and Aerojet Rocketdyne Foundation as part of the State of Florida’s School District Education Foundation Matching Grant Program through the Consortium of Florida Education Foundations.
 This affliction is reported to affect roughly 7% of our astronauts.
 After confirming the veracity of their theoretical medical solution with the Applied Physics Lab at the University of Washington (Seattle) – a laboratory that had already been in partnership with NASA regarding this issue – they developed a “One of a kind” viable solution.
 The students went on to compete with this research and work in the National First Robotic League Competition.

 Five years after the success of the research, the University of Washington invited these seven students to spend a week interning with its professors and department heads to further develop medical technology.
-The internship program aims to help the students comprehend and apply the research process to commercialization.
-Students will learn research process from concept to product at the highest level and will expose students to campus life at a prestigious university.
-It’s the opportunity of a lifetime!
-Who knows what great impact these young minds may have on the world?
+The internship program funded by Verizon, Boca West Children’s Foundation, Healthier Glades, along with several businesses and individuals, including professors from the University of Washington, aims to help the students comprehend and apply the research process to commercialization.

-Their teacher, Mr. Sokol, a retired from medical device development to teach middle school science, wrote these description about each of his students:
+Their teacher, Mr. Sokol, a retired from medical device development to teach middle school science, wrote these descriptions about each of his students:

 Johnathan: You are an entrepreneur at heart.
 Since I have known you, you have always stepped out of your comfort zone.
 For this project, you stepped out of your comfort zone.
 It took guts to call all those world experts (Wasn’t it 20+?) and gave our team an opportunity to be heard.
 By the time you approached the University of Washington, you had your 2-minute elevator pitch ready to go.
 You opened the door for Pahokee Robotics to get the chance to be seen as having a viable idea worthy of an audience with NASA!
 Not only are you an entrepreneur but you also are a general contractor, skillfully sharpening your overall skill sets whenever and wherever needed.
 The growth I have seen in your abilities to work in a host of different teams allows you to gain trust and friendship with anyone who works with you.
 I look forward to seeing you in action again on this possible internship.